 One of the reasons people neglect their eyes is because if they don’t think there is a problem, they aren’t going to get checked.
-While older adults, especially women, are usually the group that experiences more age related vision problems, it is becoming more evident that school age children are also experiencing vision problems.
-Children who can’t see well probably have difficulty reading, and this can affect them in school.
+While older adults, especially women, are usually the group that experiences more age-related vision problems, it is becoming more evident that school-age children are also experiencing vision problems.
+Children who can’t see well probably have difficulty reading, which can affect them in school.

 Many eye problems can be traced back to family history.
-While not a guarantee that someone will experience an issue with their vision if a parent had an eye problem, it certainly is something to be mindful of.
-Certain chronic illnesses, like diabetes can also predispose people to vision problems.
+While there is no guarantee that someone will experience an issue with their vision if a parent had an eye problem, it is certainly something to be mindful of.
+Certain chronic illnesses, like diabetes, can also predispose people to vision problems.

 Other ways to protect your vision include: